samof76/samof76.github.io/drafts/2025-02-16-kubelet-initialization.md

 ### How to get the kubelet's runtime configuration?
 Here’s how you can curl the kubelet's runtime configuration:

+#### Prerequisites
-#### 1. **Ensure you have access to the kubelet API**
+- **Ensure you have access to the kubelet API**
   - The kubelet API is usually protected by authentication and authorization mechanisms.
 You may need to provide a valid token or client certificate to access it.
   - If you're running this command from a node where the kubelet is running, you can access it via `localhost`.

+#### Accessing Configuration
-#### 2. **Use `curl` to access the `/configz` endpoint**
+- **Use `curl` to access the `/configz` endpoint**
    ```bash
    curl -sSk -H "Authorization: Bearer $(cat /var/run/secrets/kubernetes.io/serviceaccount/token)" \
    https://localhost:10250/configz